Instant Fresh Kimchi Recipe

 • First, cut the Napa cabbage in half.
 Then, cut it into quarters and remove the stem.
 Use the small leaves directly.
 Cut the big leaves lengthwise into about 1-inch pieces.

 • In a large mixing bowl, place the Napa cabbage inside, and pour in the salt water.
-Rest for 15 minutes.
-Toss and turn.
-Rest for another 15 minutes until the Napa cabbage is softened.
+Rest until the Napa cabbage is slightly softened.

 • Rinse the Napa cabbage in running water and drain.